sqlighter/sqlighter/docs/progress.md

 04/01 tooling for monorepo with multiple packages, support for building and debugging with yarn latest
 07/01 parsing pdf documents, retrieving words, creating annotations.json
-08/01 refactoring code, apply ts types, types for OCR reports
+08/01 refactoring code, apply ts types, types for OCR reports 09/01 find lines in reports, add fuse.js for fuzzy search of biomarker names